lightblue-platform/lightblue-docs-user/standards/json_schema.md

 All of these attributes are optional.
 You won't have an empty schema, so perhaps you can say at least one complex child is required (object), but you can mix and match them as necessary.

 ###"id"
 An attribute at the root level of the document and on each of the major sub-objects, id should be usable as a reference to the schema or sub-object.
-I say should because I have yet to see it work.
-Thankfully there are other ways to do references.
+As the JSON schema specification still not in a final version this may not work.
+But there are other ways to do references.
 The value in the "id" should probably start with "#" to indicate it's relative to the root of the schema.
 Given it has no real value it can be left off of everything.

 ###"$schema"
 Attribute indicating what json schema the schema defined in the resource conforms to.
 The current version is v4-draft (http://json-schema.org/draft-04/schema#).
 Recommend setting this so your schema won't default to the current version, which may or may not be backwards compatible.